wshuail/Learn_Python_the_Hard_Way/README.md

-This repo contains files for me to study <Learn Python the Hard Way>.
+This repo contains files for me to study 'Learn Python the Hard Way'.